fledge-iot/fledge/tests-manual/debugger/README.rst

     resumeIngest:	Resume the flow of data into the pipeline
     setBuffer:	Set the number of readings to hold in each buffer, passing an integer argument
     state:		Return the state of the debugger
     step:		Allow readings to flow into the pipeline.
-Pass an optonal number of readings to ingest; default to 1 if omitted
+Pass an optional number of readings to ingest; default to 1 if omitted
     store:		Allow data to flow out of the pipeline into storage
     suspendIngest:	Suspend the ingestion of data into the pipeline